ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [experiment_methods](experiment_methods.md) - The Experiment Methods associated with an entity.
      * [Submission➞experiment_methods](Submission_experiment_methods.md) - The Experiment Methods that are part of this Submission.
  * [experiments](experiments.md) - The Experiments associated with an entity.
+     * [ResearchDataFile➞experiments](ResearchDataFile_experiments.md) - The aliases of the Experiments that produced this Research Data File.
      * [Submission➞experiments](Submission_experiments.md) - One or more Experiment entities associated with this Submission.
  * [flow_cell_id](flow_cell_id.md) - Flow cell ID (e.g., Experiment ID_Cell 1_Lane_1).
      * [ExperimentMethod➞flow_cell_id](ExperimentMethod_flow_cell_id.md)